gervold/eng/README.md

 6. Use learned vocabulary in my daily speech

 ### My rules
-1. Write new grammar after each lesson with teacher
+1. Write (commit) new grammar after each lesson with teacher
-2. Write grammar after self-study
+2. Write (commit) grammar after self-study
 3. Organize and keep easy access to English Repo
 4. Review grammar every week on your own
 5. Try to use grammar in daily speech and writing
 6. Synch notes with Google Translate*
 7. Write irregular verbs, phrasal verbs and idioms
 8. Try to use new vocabulary in daily speech and writing
+9. Write essays on everyday topics with new grammar and new vocabulary